gvorbeck/dmcm/README.md

 _My Adventure_ is an adventure for four to five characters of 1st level. _lorem ipsum something_ something something.
 This is my Adventure's description.
 ```
 ##### Fields
-* `type` - A tag for GraphQL queries.
-Should always have a value of `adventure`.
-* `title` - The full title of your Adventure.
+* `title` - [REQUIRED] The full title of your Adventure.
-* `image` - A promo image.
-This image will be used on the Adventure's homepage `/adventures/example/`.
+* `icon` - [OPTIONAL] An icon that will represent your adventure.
+Must start with `game-icon-`. (source: [Game Icons Font](https://seiyria.com/gameicons-font/))
-* `levels` - The levels Player Characters (PCs) should start and end at while playing this Adventure.
+* `levels` - [OPTIONAL] The levels Player Characters (PCs) should start and end at while playing this Adventure.
-* `playernum` - The number of players this Adventure is best played with.
+* `playernum` - [OPTIONAL] The number of players this Adventure is best played with.
-* `setting` - The world in which this adventure takes place in.
+* `setting` - [OPTIONAL] The world in which this adventure takes place in.
-* `links` - A list of external links that should be listed on this Adventure's homepage (ex: walkthroughs, dm guides, inspiration, etc).
+* `links` - [OPTIONAL] A list of external links that should be listed on this Adventure's homepage (ex: walkthroughs, dm guides, inspiration, etc).
 Include a `url` key and `title` key for each link.
-* `players` - A list of PCs involved in this adventure.
+* `players` - [OPTIONAL] A list of PCs involved in this adventure.
 This is used on Location pages on the Footer Drawer so that you can refer to certain stats of your players as you advance through locations.
 Currently, only the `passiveperception` key is used, but this will be expanded later.
 * The body of the `.mdx` file is to be used as general description for the adventure and is used both on the Adventures list page (`/adventures/`) and the Adventure homepage.

+Once you have your `index.mdx` file created, it's time to create the directories your adventure will need:

 ##### Adventure Directories
-* `images/` - This is where all imagery associated with the Adventure goes.
-This includes all location maps, etc.
+* `images/` - This is where all the image files associated with your Adventure goes.
+This includes all location maps.
-* `locations/` - Directory for every documented location within the adventure.
-This includes battle maps, towns, any place of note.
+* `locations/` - Place all your location files for your adventure within this directory.
+This includes dungeons, towns, or any place of note.
 More on this below.
-* `notes/` - This is for notes on the Adventure.
+* `notes/` - This is for notes on your Adventure.
 I use it to lay out session notes, plan storylines, brainstorm, etc.
-* `npcs/` - Directory for holding npc `.mdx` files.
+* `npcs/` - Directory for holding NPC `.mdx` files.

 #### 1.2 Creating a new Location
-Inside your `locations` directory, create a new `.mdx` file named after your location (ex: `desert-maze.mdx`).
+Inside your `locations/` directory, create a new `.mdx` file named after your location (ex: `desert-maze.mdx`).
 This file holds all the metadata for your location like this:
 ```
 title: Desert Maze
 map: